You want smart political talk without the meltdowns?

 We've had that conversation multiple times.

-The average American gets it, only the elite miss it.
+The average American gets it.

-And then third, when you tell Israel to stand down or refrain immediately after being attacked, you're on the wrong page.
+And then, third, when you tell Israel to stand down or refrain immediately after being attacked, you're on the wrong page.

 What we do with Iran is we put the price of every single American hostage on their balance sheet.